arribass/Salesforce-Notes/PD1/PlatformDeveloperI.md

 ‘SEND EMAIL’ FLOW CORE ACTION
 Send Email is a Flow Core Action used to send an automated email, just like the Email Alert Action.
 It is set up within Flow Builder, unlike the Email Alert action which is created outside and used in a Flow.It can be configured to log emailsautomatically to a record's Activity Timeline and use Lightning and Classic email templates in combination with merge fields.

+### Given a scenario, use declarative functionality  and Apex together to automate business logic

+### Declare variables, constants, methods and use modifiers and Apex interfaces.

+### Given a scenario use and apply Apex control flow statements

+### Given a scenario write SOSL , SOQL and DML statements in Apex

+### Exercises

+Advanced Topics

+### Given a scenario, follow best practices to write Apex classes and triggers.

+### Given a scenario, identify the implications of governor limits on Apex transactions

+### Describe the relationship between Apex transactions, the save order of execution, and the potential for recursion and/or cascading

+### Implement exception handling in Apex, including custom exceptions as needed

+### Knowledge Check

 ## User Interface

+### Given a scenario, display content or modify Salesforce data using a Visualforce page and the appropiate controllers or extensions as needed

 Visualforce page uses a markup language that is similar to HTML and supports common types of web content including HTML.